Combined Degree (BSMS) Ohio State U. undergrads accelerate your advanced degree!

 You can finish your MS degree in an additional year or transfer credits to PhD degree

-The College of Engineering offers a number of Combined Degree Programs for current Ohio State University undergraduate students with outstanding academic records to encourage the best students to pursue advanced degrees.
-This allows well-qualified undergraduates to start graduate study before completing their Bachelor of Science (BS) degree.
-Enrolling in a Combined Degree Program can shorten the total time to get both a BS degree and a Master of Science (MS) degree.
-By enrolling in a Combined Degree (BS/MS) program, you are eligible to count up to 12 semester credit-hours of courses taken as a BS student toward your MS degree.
+Current Ohio State University undergraduates can count undergraduates credits toward a graduate degree before completing their Bachelor of Science (BS) degree.
+Enrolling in a Combined Degree Program can shorten the total time to get a Master of Science (MS) degree.
+By enrolling in a Combined Degree (BS/MS) program, OSU undergraduates are eligible to count up to 12 5000-level credits taken as a BS student toward their MS degree.

 You must meet all requirements imposed by the Graduate School for Combined Degree Programs (BS/MS).
 Section VIII of the official Ohio State Graduate School Handbook contains up-to-date information about these requirements.
 You are eligible to apply if: